Talent (measurement): Talent in late Hebrew antiquity

 The standard talent during the late Second Temple period was the talent consisting of 60 maneh.
 According to Talmudic scholars, the talent (kikkar) of 60 maneh (and which sum total of 60 maneh equals 1,500 selas, or 6,000 denarii (the denarius also being known in Hebrew as zuz), had a weight of 150 dirham for every 25 selas.
 The anatomic weight of each dirham at that time was put at 3.20 grammes, with every sela or 'shekel of the sanctuary' weighing-in at 20.16 grammes.
-The sum aggregate of the 60 maneh talent (or 1,500 selas) came to c.
-28.800 kg.
+The sum aggregate of the 60 maneh talent (or 1,500 selas) came to about 28.8 kg.
 According to Adani, in the silver coinage known as the Mughal India rupaiya, minted during British colonial rule (each with a weight of 11.6638038 grammes (1 tola), of which weight only 91.7% was of fine silver), one talent (Heb. kikkar) would have amounted to 2,343 of these silver coins in specie (27.328 kg), in addition to the minuscule weight of 12 ma’in (10.08 grammes).

-Talent in New Testament
+Talent in the New Testament

 The talent as a unit of value is mentioned in the New Testament in Jesus' Parable of the Talents (Matthew 25:14–30).
 The use of the word "talent" to mean "gift or skill" in English and other languages originated from an interpretation of this parable sometime late in the 13th century.
 Luke includes a different parable involving the mina.
 According to Epiphanius, the talent is called mina (maneh) among the Hebrews, and was the equivalent in weight to one-hundred denarii.
 The talent is found in another parable of Jesus where a servant who is forgiven a debt of ten thousand talents refuses to forgive another servant who owes him only one hundred silver denarii.

-In Revelation 16:21, the talent is used as a weight for hail being poured forth from heaven and dropping on mankind as punishment in the end times: "And there fell upon men a great hail out of heaven, every stone about the weight of a talent: and men blasphemed God because of the plague of the hail; for the plague thereof was exceeding great."
+In Revelation 16:21, the talent is used as a weight for hail being poured forth from heaven and dropping on humanity as punishment in the end times: "And there fell upon men a great hail out of heaven, every stone about the weight of a talent: and men blasphemed God because of the plague of the hail; for the plague thereof was exceeding great."
 (KJV) Various definitions are provided in different translations: